-Effective internal controls over financial reporting, disclosures, and operations are necessary for us to provide reliable financial reports and public disclosures or prevent fraud, our reputation and operating results would be harmed.
+Effective internal controls over financial reporting, disclosures, and operations are necessary for us to provide reliable financial reports and public disclosures, effectively prevent fraud, and operate successfully.
+If we cannot provide reliable financial reports and public disclosures or prevent fraud, our reputation and operating results would be harmed.
 Our internal controls over financial reporting and our operating internal controls may not prevent or detect financial misstatements or loss of assets because of inherent limitations, including the possibility of human error, management override of controls, or fraud.
-Effective internal controls can provide only reasonable assurance with respect to financial statement accuracy, public disclosures or otherwise, or if we experience difficulties in their implementation, could result in decreased investor confidence in the accuracy and completeness of our financial reports and public disclosures, which could materially and adversely affect us.
+Effective internal controls can provide only reasonable assurance with respect to financial statement accuracy, public disclosures, and safeguarding of assets.
+Any failure of these internal controls, including any failure to implement required new or improved controls as a result of changes to our business or otherwise, or if we experience difficulties in their implementation, could result in decreased investor confidence in the accuracy and completeness of our financial reports and public disclosures, which could materially and adversely affect us.